GSA/digitalgov.gov/content/posts/2015-07-20-the-content-corner-determining-your-users-needs.md

 From my personal experience, I have always learned tons of valuable information regardless of how many users interviewed or analytics I’ve reviewed.

-## Many Answers Are Already There
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Trend-analysis-ClaudioVentrella-iStock-Thinkstock-508633117.jpg" alt="Trend analysis" %}
+## Many Answers Are Already There {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Trend-analysis-ClaudioVentrella-iStock-Thinkstock-508633117.jpg" alt="Trend analysis" %}

 One of the first critical things that I fight to remember during any discovery process or content review is that there is a ton of user feedback already available.
 You just have to remember to go get it.